raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: gpiozero
 ---

 GPIO Zero is a simple but powerful GPIO library.
-Much of its functionality is restricted for the purposes of Mission Space Lab, e.g. you are not allowed to access any GPIO pins other than GPIO pin 12, where the motion sensor is connected.
+Much of its functionality is restricted for the purposes of Mission Space Lab; for example, you are not allowed to access any GPIO pins other than GPIO pin 12, where the motion sensor is connected.
 However, some of its features can be handy in your experiment, such as the internal device `CPUTemperature`.

 #### Usage